FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/cache-manager.rst

     These terms are explained in more detail in :ref:`An Introduction to Cache Invalidation <foshttpcache:invalidation introduction>`.

+The cache manager is available in the Symfony DI container using autowiring with the ``FOS\HttpCacheBundle\CacheManager`` class.

+.. versionadded:: 2.3.2
+    Autowiring support has been added in version 2.3.2.
+In older versions of the bundle, you need to explicitly use the service name ``fos_http_cache.cache_manager``.

 .. _cache manager invalidation:

 ``invalidatePath()``